Top SaaS Companies (2023)

 CEO: Shantanu Narayen

-Adobe is an American multinational software company.
+What they do: Adobe is an American multinational software company.
 Founded in December 1982, the company was known best for its Adobe Creative Suite, a bundle of creativity software like Photoshop.
-In 2013, the company evolved the Creative Suite into a SaaS offering known as the Adobe Creative Cloud.
+In 2013, the company pivoted the Creative Suite into a SaaS offering known as the Adobe Creative Cloud.
 This signaled Adobe’s push into the SaaS space.
-They recently acquired Figma, a SaaS design platform, for around $20B.
 With more than 26,000 employees worldwide, the company brought a record $12.95B in ARR from their SaaS products during Q2 2022.

 2. Microsoft